andrenq/java_apps/README.md

 # Java apps
 This repository contains three java apps.
-- Grep - Implementaion of the grep command in java.
+- Java Grep app - Implementaion of the grep command in java.
 The app searches for a text pattern recursively in a given directory, and outputs all matched lines to a file.
 - JDBC -
 - Twitter -

-# Grep java app
+# Java Grep app
 ### Getting Started
-For the grep app no instalations are required.
-All you need is to execute the code.
+For the Java Grep app no instalations are required.
+All you need is to execute the code using java 8.
 The code is divided into three files:
  - `JavaGrep` is the application interface.
 Contains methods and atributes.
  - `JavaGrepImp` is the implementaion of `JavaGrep`.
 Implements all methods and adds new ones.